Green Forest, Timișoara: Geography

 The Green Forest is located in the northeastern part of Timișoara and its surface, measuring about 737 ha, is divided into 78 plots more or less square-shaped.
 The forest is crossed on a length of 2.6 km by Behela (tributary of the Bega River), which feeds, before entering the forest, the Dumbrăvița artificial lake, a place of leisure for tourists and fishermen.

 Flora

-The woody species that grow in the Green Forest are pedunculate oak (Quercus robur), common hornbeam (Carpinus betulus), common ash (Fraxinus excelsior), Tatar maple (Acer tataricum), field maple (Acer campestre), Turkey oak (Quercus cerris), linden (Tilia sp.) and black locust (Robinia pseudoacacia).
+The woody species that grow in the Green Forest are pedunculate oak (Quercus robur), hornbeam (Carpinus betulus), ash (Fraxinus excelsior), Tatar maple (Acer tataricum), field maple (Acer campestre), Turkey oak (Quercus cerris), linden (Tilia sp.) and black locust (Robinia pseudoacacia).
 The predominant species is Quercus sp.
 (69%), followed by Fraxinus excelsior (10%).
 5% of the existing trees are aged between 101 and 120 years, 21% between 81 and 100 years, with 61- to 80-years-old trees predominating (41%).
-The shrub layer includes common hawthorn (Crataegus monogyna), blackthorn (Prunus spinosa), Cornelian cherry (Cornus mas) and common privet (Ligustrum vulgare), while the herbaceous layer is composed of mosses and lichens and herbaceous plants.
+The shrub layer includes hawthorn (Crataegus monogyna), blackthorn (Prunus spinosa), cornel (Cornus mas) and privet (Ligustrum vulgare), while the herbaceous layer is composed of mosses and lichens and herbaceous plants.
+Among the flowers, worth mentioning is the narrow-leaved helleborine (Cephalanthera longifolia), a species of wild orchid rare in Romania's flora that blooms between April and June.